hunterpowell/hunterpowell.github.io/README.md

 Hunter Powell - Software Engineer

-A Windows 98–flavored desktop portfolio.
+An aesthetic Windows 9x flavored desktop portfolio.
 Boot it up, double-click around, and poke through the apps.
 Built by **Hunter Powell**, CS student at Sacramento State.